Understanding Your School Data Protection Policy

 The Data Protection Act is designed to protect the privacy of individuals with regards to how personal data is collected and stored online.

-School IT systems contain a huge amount of sensitive information about both staff and pupils, so any data that is stored or collected by you must remain secure and confidential.
+School IT systems contain a huge amount of sensitive information about both staff and pupils, any data that is stored or collected by your school must remain secure and confidential.

 Register with the ICO and give annual notification